WCB Considers Grant for Sierra Valley Tribal Land Purchase

 The Washoe Tribe is looking to purchase open land near Loyalton.

 LOYALTON — On Tuesday, the Sierra County Board of Supervisors heard from Washoe Tribe Chairman Serrell Smokey about a potential grant-funded purchase of more than 10,000 acres in Sierra and Lassen counties “for the preservation and enhancement of wildlife habitat.”
 California’s Wildlife Conservation Board (WCB) wrote that it will consider the grant application in a letter to Lassen and Sierra County Supervisors.
 Parcels in Sierra County under consideration are north and east of Loyalton.
-The land is currently privately owned but remains open to the public, including for cattle grazing.
+The land is currently privately owned by the City of Santa Clara, with portions being leased to a rancher for grazing livestock.

 Supervisor Sharon Dryden brought the item to the board, saying she supports returning the land to tribes that had settled there in the past.
 She noted confusion, however, about the grant structure because the Feather River Land Trust (FRLT) was involved in the grant process but would not be the recipient of the land.
 FRLT Land Protection Manager Kristi Jamason clarified that the FRLT was applying for the grant in the name of the Wášiw-šiw Land Trust (Wášiw-šiw being the name for the Washoe Tribe’s people in the Washoe language).